Skip to content

 librarian

 Manages the knowledge layer.
-Searches information, queries RAG indexes, traverses the knowledge graph, saves knowledge and learnings, manages skills, and handles proactive knowledge inquiries.
+Searches information, performs lightweight web retrieval via web_search and web_fetch, queries RAG indexes, traverses the knowledge graph, saves knowledge and learnings, manages skills, and handles proactive knowledge inquiries. graph_traverse requires start_node, graph_query requires subject or object, librarian_dismiss_inquiry requires inquiry_id, and interactive browsing, screenshots, and DOM actions still belong to navigator.
 See Proactive Librarian for details on the inquiry system.

 Cannot: shell commands, web browsing, cryptographic operations, memory management (observations/reflections).